- Red flags

 - Related Articles

-Functional bowel disease (also Irritable bowel syndrome – IBS) refers to a group of symptoms – including abdominal pain and discomfort, bloating and change in bowel habit – for which no underlying cause or pathology can be identified.
+Functional bowel disease (also known as Irritable bowel syndrome – IBS) refers to a group of symptoms – including abdominal pain and discomfort, bloating and change in bowel habit – for which no underlying cause or pathology can be identified.

-These symptoms are relatively common, and this term encompasses a large amount of diseases that have no underlying pathology present.
+These symptoms are relatively common, and this term encompasses a large amount of diseases that have no identifiable underlying pathology present.

 Functional bowel disorders are probably a result of an abnormal brain-gut relationship.